dfyockey/RomanDigital/README.md

 ![Portrait screenshot of phone cropped to show a Time Color dialog enabling setting of app display color by 6-character hex code or by setting red, green, and blue sliders, and including a clock display preview](/.github/images/Screenshot_20250603_104752_RomanDigital.jpg)

-* A widget for providing a Roman digital clock display on a device's Home screen:
+* A widget for providing a Roman digital clock display on a device's Home screen, with display text automatically sized to fit the widget's dimensions:

 ![Portrait screenshot of phone Home screen showing RomanDigital widget](/.github/images/Screenshot_20240910_174429_One_UI_Home_scaled.jpg)